prabandkumar/Basic-Calculator/README.md

 Second number

-Then it performs the selected operation using if-elif-else.
+Then it performs the selected operation using conditional statements